 Each team member can set their boards to directly show their final results upon opening by moving the section to the first spot in their boards outline.
 This way, you get to the necessary information right away.
 You can then go around the rest of the board, if necessary, to see the progress that was made.

-6. The Commanding Leader
+6. Commanding Leadership

 The Commanding Leader is perfect for crisis situations when fast and quick decisions need to be made.
 They are prepared in these types of situations because they have already planned everything ahead of time.
 Working with a Commanding leader, you know exactly where to find information and how to get support, so you have no problem completing tasks given to you.